w9jds/w9jds.github.io/_posts/2015-2-8-create_material_design_navigation_drawer.md

 {% endhighlight %}

 We have the layout, but now we need to hook it up inside the activity.
-So we need to add in handling for back button, configuration changes, and toggling.
+So we need to add in handling back button, configuration changes, and toggling.
 You main activity should start to look something like this:

 {% highlight java %}